+Ngāti Apa ki te Rā Tō Investment Company (NAIL) is set up to receive, manage and administer the assets of the iwi on a prudent and profitable basis.
 Ngāti Apa ki te Rā Tō Assets Holding Company (NAAHC) holds the iwi fisheries assets, which include commercial quota shares as well as shares in Aotearoa Fisheries Ltd (trading as Moana NZ).